Interactive Data App with Streamlit

 Summary

-We have shown how you can use Bauplan to develop a data pipeline that powers a simple data visualization app.
+We have demonstrated how Bauplan can be used to develop a data pipeline that powers a simple data visualization app.
+Through straightforward abstractions, we achieved the following:

-• create a branch of our data catalog,
+• Created a branch in our data catalog.

-• materialize the results of the pipeline in the data lake as Iceberg tables.
+• Materialized the pipeline’s results in the data lake as Iceberg tables.